carinleonardo/odin-recipes/README.md

 # odin-recipes
 Applying HTML knowledge I've acquired through The Odin Project.
+These are some of my favorite recipes.